2021 ONLINE READ ALOUDS

 2020 AUTHOR VISITS

 ALEXANDRIA GIARDINO returns to Neil Cummins in 2020 to host a special writer’s workshop with our 4th grade students on Readathon day!
 Alex lives in northern California, where she teaches writing, practices karate, and rides her mountain bike all over Mt Tam.
 Her first picture book, Ode to an Onion, was inspired by the poet Pablo Neruda.
 The book won the NCBR Young Children’s Literature Award for 2018, was a Junior Library Guild Selection and was shortlisted for the NCIBA Golden Poppy Award.
 Her next book, The Good Song, is due out in Fall 2020.
-To order a signed copy of her book for your child, click here.
 For more information, you can visit her website.

 In addition to these Guest Authors, we’ve lined up many fun guest readers to join in classrooms including former District Librarian CAROL HALPERN, JEFF PETERSON from the Central Marin Police Department, retired and beloved teacher KATHERINE MARCUS, LARKY the HIPPO from the Larkspur Public Library, and more!